prabhakarit/read-the-docs-test/README.rst

-This is a template to use ReaedTheDocs integration
+This is a template to use ReadTheDocs integration
 =======================================

 This GitHub template includes example content to format the documentation, add images, adding bullet points.